 \subsection{Vehicle Body}

-Flappy is made of two 91.4 cm diameter ellipsoidal balloons filled with industrial-grade helium.
+Flappy is made of two 91.4 cm diameter ellipsoidal balloons filled with balloon-grade helium.
 When fully inflated, each balloon supports 68~g of lift, giving total payload of 136~g.
-The two balloons are attached together with adhesives, and 1.5~mm carbon-fiber rods act as supports as shown in Fig.~\ref{fig:schematic}.
+The two balloons are attached together with adhesives, and 1.5~mm carbon-fiber rods act as supports as shown in Fig.~\ref{fig:schematic}a.